IBM/ibm-spectrum-scale-cloud-install/packer_templates/aws/README.md

 2. Download the IBM Spectrum Scale Data Management Edition install package (from Fix Central) and upload gpfs_rpms to s3 bucket.

-    Example (Contents of the bucket should look like below):
+    Example (Contents of the bucket should look like below for rhel8 AMI):

     ```cli
     $ aws s3 ls s3://scalebucket